-Carly Bailey is a junior from Otterville, Missouri.
+Carly Bailey is from Otterville, Missouri.
 She is a health science student with a rehabilitation science emphasis and a minor in psychology.
 Carly is on the pre-physical therapy track with the intent to go on to physical therapy school at Mizzou.
 She is interested in treating individuals with traumatic brain injuries, spinal cord injuries, and amputations.

 “Physical therapy is a fascinating field due to its versatility,” Carly says.
 “The combinations of settings, age groups, and domains of physical therapy are endless.
 Therefore, combined with the high board passage and employment rates through Mizzou’s PT program, it is a great option to pursue.”

 In addition to being a student ambassador, Carly has been involved in campus organizations such as the Pre-Physical Therapy Organization and the Disabled Athlete Sports Association, which provides competitive sports training to people with disabilities.
 In her free time, Carly enjoys hanging out with her friends on campus, playing a game of beach volleyball, or trying new restaurants in Columbia.

 What made you choose Mizzou?

 I chose Mizzou because of its prestigious undergraduate and graduate degree programs.
 I was also drawn to the level of involvement and opportunity that isn’t available at other colleges.

 What made you want to pursue a career in health care?